 For the staircase going upstairs, we just rolled his feeder container and a chair in front.
-It was enough to just block him and cost us nothing.
-I’m sure you can find homemade obstacles if on a budget.
+It was enough to block him, and it cost us nothing.
+I’m sure you can find homemade obstacles if you are on a budget.

 The Benefits of Climbing Stairs for Golden Retrievers?

 As a precaution, Golden Retrievers should wait to climb stairs until they are eight months of age or older.
-Doing so helps mitigate any potential for stairs aggravating the normal growth of joints.
+Doing so helps mitigate any potential for stairs to aggravate the normal growth of joints.

 Once the Golden Retriever is of an appropriate age, stairs are fine and present little issues.
 In fact, climbing stairs can actually provide some benefits.